Ganjkhani-M/Electricity-Theft-Detection-Using-Voting-Ensemble-Deep-GCN/README.md

 ## How we can run the entire code?
 1. Install the required libraries: pip install -r requirements.txt
+2. Download the dataset CSV file from this link : https://drive.google.com/file/d/1wy9YGnJn9LowRKe8ALvQvHaRL8HLAJTF/view?usp=sharing
-2. Set the dataset CSV path in the 'config.py'.
+3. Set the dataset CSV path in the 'config.py'.
-3. (Optional) Set 'use_residual = True' in 'config.py' to enable residual connections between GCN layers.
+4. (Optional) Set 'use_residual = True' in 'config.py' to enable residual connections between GCN layers.
-4. Execute the main script:
+5. Execute the main script:
    python main.py